Choosing the Right Model

 Section titled “Key Takeaways”- Codex on High or Sonnet on Medium are good everyday defaults.

-- Use fast models (Kimi, Codex Spark) for quick in-flow tasks.
+- Use fast low-cost models such as GLM 5.1, MiniMax M2.7, or Kimi K2.5 for quick in-flow tasks.

 - You’ll build your own preferences over time — but don’t over-optimise early.